spacemarmots/marmotverse.github.io/content/pages/faq.md

 ### How to add Space Marmots Premium to the light wallet?

-1 While in the light wallet (Download from https://www.chia.net/download/#light-wallet-beta) click "+ Add Token" <br>
+1 While in the light wallet (Download from https://www.chia.net/download/#light-wallet-beta) click "+ Add Token"
-2 Select "Custom" <br>
+2 Select "Custom"
-3 Enter the CAT Information as mentioned in the FAQ entry above and click "Add" <br>
+3 Enter the CAT Information as mentioned in the FAQ entry above and click "Add"
 4 You're done.
-You now have added Space Marmots Premium Token information to your wallet <br>
+You now have added Space Marmots Premium Token information to your wallet

 ### How Many Space Marmots will be minted